godot-escoria/escoria-docs/api/supporting_classes/ESCLocation.md

 func is_class(p_classname: Variant) -> bool
 ```

-Used by "is" keyword to check whether a node's class_name is the same as p_classname. ## Parameters p_classname: String class to compare against
+Used by "is" keyword to check whether a node's class_name is the same as p_classname.

 #### Parameters